-The net effect of the fair value election is a positive impact on the statement of comprehensive income (loss) caused by the fact that the nominal amounts of the hybrid subordinated securities are slightly higher than the subordinated deposits.
-When applied at January 1, 2018, the net impact would be a gain of approximately $\[ \in \] 290,000$ .
+The net effect of the fair value election is a positive impact on the statement of comprehensive income (loss) caused by the fact that the nominal amounts of the hybrid subordinated notes are slightly higher than the subordinated deposits.
+When applied at January 1, 2018, the net impact is a gain of approximately €500,000.
 Further detailed analysis is included in Notes 3 and 7.